carbon-language/carbon-lang/docs/README.md

 The [`spec/` directory](spec/) contains the **to-be-written** formal specification of the Carbon language.
 This is for implementers of compilers or other tooling.
-This is intended to complement the interactive language explorer tool (TODO: link).
+This is intended to complement the interactive [language explorer tool](/explorer/).